 - fair employee remuneration practices which mean our staff receive competitive pay for the same or similar jobs, qualifications and experience within the market;

-- commitment to being an equal opportunities employer and ensuring the recruitment, selection, training, development and promotion of individuals is done on the basis of their qualifications, experience and performance.
+- commitment to being an equal opportunities employer and ensure the recruitment, selection, training, development and promotion of individuals is on the basis of their qualifications, experience and performance.

 Engaging with our tenants is essential for delivering true ESG value.
 We recognise that the way that our tenants use our buildings has significant influence on the ESG performance of our assets.

-- We promote ESG criteria as part of our tenant handbook, which is a key document for engaging with tenants.
+- We promote ESG criteria as part of our tenant handbook, which is a key document for engaging with tenants’ ESG performance.

 - We undertake periodic reviews of tenant satisfaction, helping to drive and influence design, refurbishment and maintenance of our buildings in a way that supports the needs of our tenants.